CarlB-dev/f5_bash_tmsh_collection/optimizations/legacy_tcp_profile_updateREADME.md

-# Replace Default TCP Profile with Optimized F5 Profiles
+# Replace Legacy `tcp { }` Profile with Optimized F5 Profiles

-This repository contains a script to automate the process of identifying and replacing the default `tcp` profile (`tcp { }`) in F5 BIG-IP virtual servers with the optimized `f5-tcp-wan` profile for client-side connections and the `f5-tcp-lan` profile for server-side connections.
-This script operates across **all virtual servers** in **all partitions**.
+This repository provides a script that automates the process of replacing the legacy `tcp { }` profile on F5 BIG-IP virtual servers with optimized F5 profiles.
+The script is designed to improve both WAN and LAN network performance by leveraging `f5-tcp-wan`, `f5-tcp-progressive`, and `f5-tcp-lan` profiles.

+---

+## Features

+This script identifies and replaces the default legacy `tcp { }` profile assigned to both client-side and server-side connections in your virtual servers.
+Some key features include:

+- **Global Updates**: Automatically updates every non-iApp-created virtual server across all partitions that uses the `tcp { }` profile.
+- **Customizable Profiles**: By default, this script replaces `tcp { }` with `f5-tcp-wan` for client-side and `f5-tcp-lan` for server-side profiles, but it also supports using `f5-tcp-progressive` as a client-side alternative.
+- **Targeted Updates**: Includes commands for updating a specific virtual server if needed (see below for examples).

+---

-## Overview
+## How It Works

-The `tcp { }` profile is often a legacy or default configuration that might not be optimal for all environments, particularly when optimizing for client and server communication.
-This script ensures that:
-- `f5-tcp-wan` is applied to **client-side (clientside)** traffic.
-- `f5-tcp-lan` is applied to **server-side (serverside)** traffic.

-These profiles provide transport layer optimization for WAN and LAN connectivity, improving overall network throughput and minimizing latency bottlenecks.

-## Script
+### Script Overview

-The script is as follows:
+The script works as follows:
+1. Automatically identifies all virtual servers using the default `tcp { }` profile by listing all virtual servers across all partitions of your F5 BIG-IP and then filtering for the default `tcp { }` profile configuration.
+2. Once a match is found, the script iterates through and updates the profiles for all identified virtual servers:
+   - Deletes the legacy `tcp { }` profile.
+   - Adds either:
+     - **f5-tcp-wan** (optimized for client-side WAN connections).
+     - **f5-tcp-progressive** (dynamically adjusts TCP settings for adaptive networking environments).
+   - Always applies **f5-tcp-lan** (optimized for server-side LAN connections).

+### Scripts

+#### Update All Non-iApp Virtual Servers to Use `f5-tcp-wan`
 ```shell
 tmsh -c 'cd /; list ltm virtual recursive one-line' | \
 grep -E "profiles.*tcp \{ \}" | \